 - Default Apps & XApps Enhancement – Many default software now shipped with UI/UX improvement and offers a wide range of options.

 - Improvements in Nemo File Manager – There is a performance improvement in default file manager – Nemo.
-Moving files to USB or content searching is much fast and easier now.
+Moving files to USB or content searching is much fast and more accessible now.

 - Software Center – Software center comes with a refined UI/UX that’s also support Flatpak apps.

-This is the fast and foremost step to do just after fresh installation of Linux Mint.
-This will ensure that your system has all the latest and upgraded software libraries and packages which will make the system stable and fix all the important security issues.
-You can run Update Manager (Click on Menu – Administration – Update Manager) or run the following command in the Terminal.
+This is the quick and foremost step to do just after fresh installation of Linux Mint.
+This will ensure that your system has all the latest and upgraded software libraries and packages which will make the system stable and fix all the vital security issues.
+You can Update Manager (Click on Menu – Administration – Update Manager) or run the following command in the Terminal.
 And follow the onscreen instruction to complete

 sudo apt-get update sudo apt upgrade -y